jasminegao/storyAPI_tutorials/README.md

 print data
 ```

-The above code returns the current click rate of the story, a list of page titles for the links contained in that story, a list of image urls extracted from those links and the total number of clicks on the story.
+The above code returns the current click `rates` of the story, a list of page `titles` for the links contained in that story, a list of `images` extracted from those links and the total number of `clicks` on the story.
 Additional fields that may also be returned are `related`, which gives back a list of related pages, `shares`, the number of times the story has been shared, and `encoders`, the number of times the story has been shortened.

-<a id="distribution"></a>Seeing a story's distribution across the internet and the world
+<a id="distribution"></a>Seeing a story's distribution
 --------------------------------------------------------------------------------------
 Each story is distributed and consumed in a unique way.
 We can see, for example, where on the internet a story is receiving its clicks as well as where, geopgraphically, in the world those clicks are originating from.
 This can be done using the [/v3/story_api/distribution](http://dev.bitly.com/story_api.html#v3_story_api_distribution) endpoint and, like with the metadata endpoint, specifying which distributions we want returned in the `field`: